Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/send-anywhere.md

    expose `publicFacet` and `creatorFacet`.
 2. `send-anywhere.flows.js` implements the `sendIt` function which performs the actual transfer of assets when a user makes an offer.

-Let us walkthrough these files one by one.
+Let us walk through these files one by one.

 ## 1. `send-anywhere.contract.js`